imnana18/deep-learning-challenge/Unsolved/Analysis.md

     ![Screenshot 2024-03-26 at 00 00 29](https://github.com/imnana18/deep-learning-challenge/assets/147445115/671c5a2e-6bef-4a17-a72b-7b849d785ba0)

 - **Steps to Improve Model Performance**:
-  - Various strategies were employed to enhance model performance, including adding a third hidden layer (1), adjusting the activation parameter between hidden layers (2), adjusting neuron counts (3), adding 'Dropout' and 'Binary_Normalization' functions in TensorFlow (4), changing value counts for binning (5), custom binning the 'ASK_AMT' column (6), and dropping the 'STATUS' and 'SPECIAL_CONSIDERATION' columns (7).
+  - Various strategies were employed to enhance model performance, including adding a third hidden layer (1), adjusting the activation parameter between hidden layers (2), adjusting neuron counts (3), adding 'Dropout' and 'Binary_Normalization' functions in TensorFlow (4), altering epoch and batch values during model training (5), changing value counts for binning (6), custom binning the 'ASK_AMT' column (7), and dropping the 'STATUS' and 'SPECIAL_CONSIDERATION' columns (8).
 Despite these attempts, the model plateaus around our original accuracy / loss value which indicates that the data provided is very limited for model learning.
       - (1) - (4):

     ![Screenshot 2024-03-26 at 00 05 03](https://github.com/imnana18/deep-learning-challenge/assets/147445115/398e22e7-8fa5-49e8-809c-34a1e51d8540)